Tlmader/auto-blackjack/README.md

 autoblackjack
 =============

-University of New Orleans - CSCI 1583 Fall 2013 Homework Eight – Black Jack
+University of New Orleans Software Design I Homework Eight – Blackjack

 An automatic Blackjack game using predefined player strategies.